 This report found distinct differences between Millennials and older generations in their experiences and attitudes toward D&I at work.
 The survey reveals the importance that Millennials place on diversity and inclusion (D&I) when considering a new job—47 percent of Millennials consider the D&I of a workplace an important criterion in their job search compared to 33 percent of Gen Xers and 37 percent of Boomers.

-Millennial Communication Professional in the Workplace
+Millennial Communication Professionals in the Workplace

 Institute for Public Relations and the Plank Center for PR Leadership